Elliott wins the Cup at Watkins Glen International - ExBulletin

 Ryan Blaney and Martin Truex Jr., battling for the final playoff spot with just two races remaining in the regular season, will start back-to-back on the 13th row.

 Definitely not the day we wanted, for sure, Truex said.
-We’re just going to keep working at it, fight and fight it and get everything we can, like we always do.”
+We’re just going to keep working at it, fight and fight through it and get whatever we can, like we always do.”

 Former Formula 1 champion Kimi Raikkonen, who came out of retirement for the chance to enter NASCAR’s top series, qualified 27th in his Cup debut.
 Raikkonen is driving for TrackHouse Racing and its Project91 program designed to increase NASCAR’s international exposure.